 ENG 113: CROSS-GENRE WRITING, 3 credit hrs.

 Students in this course will explore the possibilities for writing within and against traditional generic boundaries.
 Students read works situated within genres (essays, poetry, drama, and fiction), as well as experimental cross-genre works, to increase their understanding of genre (as a concept and as practice), of the changing historical construction of literary genres, and of the numerous possibilities for writing.
 Students write within each genre, then experiment with writing that complicates or breaks down the boundaries between them.
 This course requires frequent writing and revision.
-Prerequisites: one of the following: ENG 90, 91, 92, or 93 or instructor permission.

 ENG 114: ADVANCED POETRY WRITING, 3 credit hrs.

 Students in this course-- intended for those who have previous experience with reading and writing poetry-- will explore further the practice of poetry.
 Students will read essays on poetry and poetics, write poems, and discuss elements of craft within the broader context of literary studies.
 The course emphasizes critical analysis of selected texts, including student work.
 Frequent writing and revision.
-Prerequisites: ENG 091 or 113 or instructor permisison.
+Prerequisites: ENG 091 or 113 or instructor permission.